 Africa in this 21 century, has become the business hub of most countries and companies because of its vast resources and growing population.
 In this article, I will categorize all African Nations as one because they all are making almost the same mistake.

 In today Africa, starting a business as an entrepreneur without adequate funding is quite hectic and stressful.
 That is why many of its inhabitants are migrating to other countries.
 But the big question is “how long will they keep running off?”
-Most countries now have strict laws of the immigration of foreigners especially those from Africa.
+Most countries now have strict laws on the immigration of foreigners especially those from Africa.

 Below are some of the challenges that African countries are passing through and have refuse to admit it or find a solution to it and thus making it easy for any country to exploit it.

-Despite that colonialism is long gone in Africa, we still undergo a different kind of colonialism called NEO-COLONIALISM.
+Despite the fact that colonialism is long gone in Africa, we still undergo a different kind of colonialism called NEO-COLONIALISM.
 Neo-colonialism can be defined as the control or domination by a powerful country over weaker ones (especially former colonies) by the use of economic pressure, political suppression and religion.

 In all African country especially Nigeria, Rwanda, Senegal you can see the influence of other country especially in its economy.